2023 Best Film, Video & Photographic Arts Schools in Michigan

 Read full report on Film, Video & Photographic Arts at Oakland University

-Compass College of Cinematic Arts came in at #10 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Michigan ranking.
-Located in the midsize city of Grand Rapids, Compass College of Cinematic Arts is a private not-for-profit college with a fairly small student population.
+With a ranking of #10, Compass College of Cinematic Arts did quite well on this year’s best schools for film, video and photographic arts students.
+Located in the midsize city of Grand Rapids, Compass College of Cinematic Arts is a private not-for-profit school with a fairly small student population.

 The average amount in student loans that film majors at Compass College of Cinematic Arts take out is $21,500.

-Read full report on Film, Video & Photographic Arts at Compass College of Cinematic Arts
+Full Film, Video & Photographic Arts at Compass College of Cinematic Arts Report

 Explore all the Best Film, Video & Photographic Arts Colleges in the Great Lakes Area or other specific states within that region.